perak/kitchen-site/files/getting_started.md

 CLI
 ===

-meteor-kitchen comes with command line interface only (**GUI** is under construction).
 You can run the generator by typing:

 ```
 meteor-kitchen